rc91470/cfss_releases/README.md

 ---

+## 📝 Repository Information

+**Note**: This is the public release repository for CFSS containing only:
+- ✅ Pre-built application binaries (Windows & macOS)
+- ✅ User documentation and installation guides
+- ✅ Release notes and changelogs
+- ❌ **No source code** - maintained in private repository for security

+**For Users**: Download the appropriate binary package from [Releases](https://github.com/rc91470/cfss_releases/releases/latest) - no compilation required!

-**Note**: This is the public release repository for CFSS.
-Source code is maintained in a private repository for security and intellectual property protection.
+**For Developers**: Source code access is restricted and managed separately for security and intellectual property protection.